Fort Smith woman found with dead man’s vehicle charged with first-degree murder

 FORT SMITH, Ark.
-(KNWA) — A woman from Fort Smith previously charged with hindering apprehension or prosecution and theft by receiving has also been charged with first-degree murder.
+(KFTA) — A woman from Fort Smith previously charged with hindering apprehension or prosecution and theft by receiving has also been charged with first-degree murder.

 According to a press release from Prosecuting Attorney Daniel Shue, Elkins was charged with murder in Sebastian County Court today.